Tarni White: State football

 Originally from Brisbane's bayside suburb of Capalaba, White began her football journey after switching from rugby to Australian rules football at the age of nine.
-She joined the Wynnum Football Club, where she stood out as the only female player at the club for six consecutive seasons, often playing below her age group.
+She joined the Wynnum Football Club, where she stood out as the only female player at the club for six consecutive seasons, often playing above her age group.
 She played more than 100 games for Wynnum and her impact has been recognized by the club, which established the Tarni White Rising Star Award to honour the best first-year player at Wynnum, regardless of age or gender.
 Through word of mouth, she joined the Coorparoo Football Club, where she continued her development in women's football, frequently playing two matches per weekend, one for Wynnum and one for Coorparoo.
 White played for Queensland as a 17-year-old with standout performances, but tore her anterior cruciate ligament and missed 16 months of footy.

 AFLW career

 St Kilda

 White moved to Melbourne when selected by St Kilda in the 2019 national draft, after opting for the Victorian draft pool over her native Queensland.
 She made her AFLW debut in round 1 of the 2020 AFL Women's season.
 In February 2021, White was nominated for the 2021 AFL Women's Rising Star award.
 In March 2022, she was selected for the 22under22 squad.

 In June 2021, it was revealed White had signed on with St Kilda for two more seasons.
-In each of her four seasons at St Kilda, White finished the placed in the top 10 of the club's best and fairest count.
+In each of her four seasons at St Kilda, White finished placed in the top 10 of the club's best and fairest count.